 Rock Abrasion Tool

 The Rock Abrasion Tool (RAT) was the first machine ever to gain access to the interior of rocks on Mars.
 Designed, developed, and operated by Honeybee Robotics as a part of NASA’s twin 2003 Mars Exploration Rovers science payload, the RAT is a form of space drill that uses grinding wheels of diamond dust and resin to abrade the surface of Martian rocks.
-To date, the RATs have completed hundreds of grinds, and the unit on Opportunity remains fully operational nearly a decade after the rover landed.
+To date, the RATs have completed hundreds of grinds, and the unit on Opportunity remains fully operational over a decade after the rover landed.

 The RAT is a tool and an instrument.
 By enabling the rovers to better explore rocks on Mars, these tools turn the reconnaissance vehicles into “robotic field geologists” that have uncovered valuable insight into the planet’s past and present environment.